immutant/immutant/docs/guides/messaging.md

 ## HornetQ configuration

-When used outside of WildFly, we configure [HornetQ] via a pair of xml files ([hornetq-configuration.xml] and [hornetq-jms.xml]).
-If you need to adjust any of the HornetQ [configuration options], you can provide a copy of one (or both) of those files on your application's classpath and your copies will be used instead of the default ones.
+When used outside of WildFly, we configure [HornetQ] via a pair of xml files.
+If you need to adjust any of the HornetQ [configuration options], you can provide a copy of one (or both) of those files (`hornetq-configuration.xml` and `hornetq-jms.xml`, which should be based off of the [default versions]) on your application's classpath and your copies will be used instead of the default ones.
 When making changes to these files, be careful about changing existing settings, as Immutant relies on some of them.

 We've also exposed a few HornetQ settings as system properties, namely: